Is the Jeep Liberty off road ready to wheel even with all of the factory 4-wheeldrive

 Well...the truth be told...in stock form even with all of the factory goodies, the Jeep Liberty

-off road performance is fair to good in most mild to moderate conditions...but suffers from some inherent weaknesses especially in the Independent Front Suspension (IFS).
+off road performance is fair to good in most mild to moderate conditions...but suffers from some inherent weaknesses especially with its Independent Front Suspension (IFS).

 The technical differences between a solid front axle and an IFS are many including strength, durability

-and flexibilty...but the bottom line is that in off road performance the solid-axled Jeeps outperform
+and flexibility...but the bottom line is that in off road performance the front solid axle Jeeps out-perform

 Also, it seems to be very difficult to get Jeep Liberty off road lift kits to go much beyond 1 1/2 to 2 inches